JavscriptLab/jsreader/README.md

 Steps

+If you not anabled boomarks
+press Control+Shift+b( in chrome ) or enable bookmarks bar first

 1. Go to reader.js page ( Open in new tab )
 2. Click on the edit button
 3. Click on the Javscript code